UseMuffin/Slug/README.md

 - `implementedEvents`: events this behavior listens to.
 - `implementedFinders`: custom finders implemented by this behavior.
 - `implementedMethods`: mixin methods directly accessible from the table.
+- `onUpdate`: Boolean indicating whether slug should be updated when updating record, defaults to `false`.

 ## Patches & Features